PRIVACY POLICY

 • Withdraw consent at any time where processing is based on consent.

-If you believe that your data has been processed unlawfully, you have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO).
-We encourage individuals to contact us in the first instance so that we may seek to resolve concerns directly.
+12.1 If you believe that your personal data has been processed unlawfully, you have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO).
+Further information can be found at www.ico.org.uk.
+We encourage individuals to contact us first so we can attempt to resolve concerns directly.

-We reserve the right to amend this Privacy Policy from time to time.
+14.1 We may update this Privacy Policy from time to time to reflect legal, regulatory or operational changes.
 The updated version will be published on our website with a revised “Last Updated” date.